 In the next 12 months we will continue to strengthen our approach to managing the risk of modern slavery within our business:

 - All supply chain partners to sign up to a Supplier Code of Conduct which will contain a requirement for their continued commitment to the eradication of modern slavery.

-- Train and advise all our people in the purpose and principles of the Camira Code of Conduct, for all our People, to ensure clear expectations about our approach to compliance and ethical issues;
+- Train and advise all our people in the purpose and principles of the Camira Code of Conduct and Supplier Code of Conduct, to ensure clear expectations about our approach to compliance and ethical issues;

 This statement has been made in line with the reporting requirements of Clause 54, Part 6 of the UK Modern Slavery Act and the Californian Transparency in Supply Chains Act of 2010 (SB 657), for the financial year ending 31st December 2019.
 This statement applies to all subsidiaries of Camira Group Holdings Limited.
-This statement is approved by the Board, and has been signed by the Chief Executive Officer, on behalf of the Board of Directors.
+This statement is approved by the Board, and has been signed by the Commercial Director, on behalf of the Board of Directors.